adrisongomez/gcd-algorithims/README.md

 ## Concept

-This is just a practise for discrete mathematics to prove differents algorothim to get the Greatest Common Divisor using Euclides' Algorith and Factorial Descomposition in python.
+This is just a practice for discrete mathematics to prove differents algorothim to get the Greatest Common Divisor using Euclides' Algorith and Factorial Descomposition in python.